alejandrokeller/RS485/README.md

 The JSON dictionaries are organized as following:

+* `"buffer"` buffer size: number of datapoints to keep
 * `"variables"` is a list of the variables that will be kept for displaying.
 * `"plots"` is a list of the plots (with a length defined by the `BUFFER` variable of the `config.ini`).
 Each plot is specified by the following dictionary:
    * `"var"`: Name of the variable to plot.